*This information was last updated July 10, 2020 and is subject to regular updates.

 3. Are VON’s services and/or programs impacted by COVID-19?

-The health and safety of our clients, employees, and volunteers remains our most important priority as we continue to deliver essential care.
-We recognize that certain VON programs and services are essential to helping you or a loved one remain safe, healthy and at home.
+The health and safety of our clients, employees, and volunteers remain our most important priority as we continue to deliver essential care.
+We recognize that certain VON programs and services, like home nursing and home support, are essential to helping you or a loved one remain safe, healthy and at home.
 We will continue to do our best to ensure these services continue without too much disruption, while maintaining the health and safety of those receiving and delivering VON care.

-In light of the exceptional circumstances we find ourselves in during the COVID-19 pandemic, VON continues to make changes and adjustments to our local programming.
-This information is being reviewed and subject to change on a daily basis and is available on our website.
+In light of the exceptional circumstances we find ourselves in during the COVID-19 pandemic, VON continues to make changes and adjustments to our local programming, as required to protect the health and safety of others.
+Information on the status of our programming is available on our website.

 4. Are VON’s services considered ‘essential’?